 3. Can Alliant Capital Management garnish my wages?

-Only with a valid court judgment or for federal student loans.
+Only with a valid court judgment.
 Empty threats without legal authority violate 15 U.S.C.
 1692e.

-4. How can I stop calls from Alliant Capital Management?
+4. How can I set up a payment plan with Alliant Capital Management?

 5. Can Alliant Capital Management sue me over a debt?

 Yes, if the debt is within the statute of limitations.
-However, many threats are bluffs intended to pressure payment without legal action.
+However, many threats are bluffs intended to pressure payment.
+If they are pursuing an older debt, the Hollander case is directly relevant – contact an attorney before responding.

 7. Can debt collectors contact my family or workplace?

-No, sharing your debt details with others violates 15 U.S.C.
+No. Sharing your debt details with others violates 15 U.S.C.
 1692b.
-Workplace contact is prohibited once you inform them that calls are not allowed.
+Workplace contact is prohibited once you inform them calls are not allowed.

 8. Can I negotiate a settlement with Alliant Capital Management?